shoorick/cv/README.md

 ## Objective

-An advanced developer position with challenging responsibilities, exposure to Web technologies, as well as Perl and PHP programming.
+An advanced developer position with challenging responsibilities, exposure to Web technologies, as well as Perl, Python and PHP programming.

 ## Summary

-Over 15 years of extensive programming experience, developing Web applications with hands-on skills in software integration under Unix, Linux and Windows operating systems.
+20+ years of extensive programming experience, developing Web applications with hands-on skills in software integration under Unix, Linux and Windows operating systems.